mlswg/mls-protocol/draft-ietf-mls-protocol.md

 consider a LeafNode valid.
 These times are represented as absolute times, measured in seconds since the Unix epoch (1970-01-01T00:00:00Z).
 Applications MUST define a maximum total lifetime that is acceptable for a LeafNode, and reject any LeafNode where the total lifetime is longer than this duration.
+In order to avoid disagreements about whether a LeafNode has a valid lifetime, the clients in a group SHOULD maintain time synchronization (e.g., using the Network Time Protocol {{?RFC5905}}).

 In the case where the leaf node was inserted into the tree via a Commit message, the `parent_hash` field contains the parent hash for this leaf node (see